jmnian/weak_label_for_rag/README.md

 python evaluations/colbert_ability.py --llm_name="llama3" --hf_token="xx" --new_token=20 --data_path="xx" --model_path="xx" --index_name="give it a name"
 ```

-### Ablations Experiment:
+### Ablations:

 Table 4 in the paper (Experiments for Direct QA Using LLM Reranked Passages): Go to `evaluations/bm25top100_llmRerank_directlyQA.py` and change the `which_experiment` at the top of the file. <br>

-Figure 3 in the paper (Fix Prompt Study Different LLM, MSMARCO on 500 Val Dataset):
+Figure 3 in the paper (Fix Prompt Study Different LLM, MSMARCO on 500 Val):
 Go to `weak_label_gen/generate_weak_labels.py`, change parameters in `study_different_llm_on_msmarco`, comment out other code and run `python weak_label_gen/generate_weak_labels.py`